Cultural Events

 December – Walk with Mary

 The Office of Cultural Diversity and Outreach sponsors The Roman Catholic Archdiocese of Washington’s annual Walk with Mary celebration honoring Our Lady of Guadalupe, Patroness of the Americas.
 This celebration begins with a procession that leaves from the Shrine of the Sacred Heart and concludes at the Basilica of the National Shrine of the Immaculate Conception with a Rosary and a Mass.
-More information here .
+More information here.

-January Rev. Dr. Martin Luther King Jr.
+January – Rev. Dr. Martin Luther King Jr.

 The Roman Catholic Archdiocese of Washington hosts an annual Mass celebrating the legacy of Rev. Dr. Martin Luther King Jr. each year in January.
-The Roman Catholic Archdiocese of Washington Gospel Mass Choir performs a musical program of spirituals, Gospel, and traditional Catholic music celebrating our common mission to work for social justice for all of God’s people.
-More information here
+We remember and honor the legacy of Rev. Dr. Martin Luther King and recommit ourselves to work for social justice for all of God’s people.

 Contact the Office of Cultural Diversity and Outreach for more information.